vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/dev-flow.md

 - Prioritized.
 - Sized small enough to be integrated daily.

-Note that product teams will typically organize work around features or fixes, either of which may comprise work that is not small enough to fit in the confines of a single story.
+Product teams typically organize work around features or fixes.
+Either may comprise work that is not small enough to fit in the confines of a single story.

-Agile frameworks specify course grained work as an *Epic* or *Theme*, but neither the Epic or Theme directly specify the work executed by the developer.
+Agile frameworks specify course grained work as an *Epic* or as a *Theme*, but neither the Epic or Theme directly specify the work done by the developer.
-Stories may be tied to Epics (or Themes) to keep context of the work to a specific feature or fix.
+Stories may be tied to Epics (or Themes) to keep the work to a specific feature or fix.

-Outside of the scope of the developer workflow, use of Epics and their relationships to stories are important when specifications are not well known, or when refining in-process work.
+Outside the scope of the developer workflow, use of Epics and their relationships to stories are important when specifications are not well known, or when refining in-process work.